ucsd-ets/datahub-docker-stack/Documentation/actions.md

 ## test_gpu.yml

-This action tests code that requires the usage of a GPU on the scipy-ml-notebook.
+This action executes code that actually requires the usage of a GPU (that is, training some simple ML model instead of calling `is_gpu_available()` or something) on the scipy-ml-notebook.
 It can be run manually, but will also run everytime tag.yml is called.
 It takes the same tag argument that tag.yml does.

 When executed, the action logs onto dsmlp-login.ucsd.edu as grader-test-01 (who's password is stored in the GitHub Actions secrets, and should be updated if the account's password is to be changed).
 It then launches the scipy-ml-notebook with the specified tag and runs pytest to verify that Tensorflow and PyTorch work.
 This test is required to pass for tag.yml to be run.